JayMehta11/NodeJSTasks/README.md

-# NodeJS Tasks App With CRUD and User Authentication
+# User Authentication and Task App With CRUD in NodeJS.

+__This project is currently on hold we will gwt back to you soon__

-Check out this app live on https://tasks-parshwa.herokuapp.com/
+Soon you can check out this app live on https://tasks-parshwa.herokuapp.com/

-This app have some features which are unique which you can check out.
+This app have some features which are unique which you can check out soon.

-Tasks in this app are continously in sync if you have logged in from same account to 2 different browsers all task will be updated real time if a task is added in one browser it will be reflected in other without any refresh on content.
-Same with update and edit of tasks.
+Tasks in this app are always in sync, so if you log in with the same account on two separate browsers, all tasks will be updated in real time.
+If you add a task in one browser, it will appear in the other without having to reload the page.
+The same goes for task updates and edits.